 Basic Radio Setup

-After you have installed the AREDN® firmware, rebooted the device, and connected your computer to a LAN port on the node or the PoE unit, you can navigate to your node’s web interface at
+After you have installed the AREDN® firmware and rebooted the device, the node will have a default IP address of 192.168.1.1.
+Make sure your computer has an IP address on the 192.168.1.x network.
+After connecting your computer to a LAN port on the node or the PoE unit, you should be able to ping the node at 192.168.1.1.
+Navigate to your node’s web interface at

 The initial status page will be displayed, instructing you to configure your node by clicking the Setup button.
 This is sometimes referred to as the “NOCALL” or firstboot display.